← Close

 René Tavares,

-Yinka Shoribare
+Yinka Shonibare

 Throughout his colourful multimedia practice, Yinka Shonibare considers issues of postcolonialism and globalism and often references the distinctive batik cloth common in Nigeria.
 The African Library is a commemoration of the fight for independence in previous European colonies across the African continent and celebrates the achievements made by Africans since liberation.
-It consists of an installation of thousands of books covered in the artist’s signature Dutch wax printed cotton textile.
-As excerpts of the broader library, The African Library Collections focus on contributors from specific disciplines; namely: Musicians, Actors, Sports People, Activists, Business Leaders, Female Political Leaders, Designers, Teachers and Scholars, Filmmakers and Theatre Practitioners.
-The collections are constituted of approximately 200 books and are presented on a bookshelf with a bespoke card catalogue box.

-The African Library Collection: Female Political Leaders, 2021
+The African Library Collection: Female Political Leaders, 2021.

-Yinka Shoribare,
+Yinka Shonibare,

 Ymane Chabi-Gara

 Ymane Chabi-Gara is a French painter born in 1986 in Paris.
 She lives and works in Montreuil.
 Isolation, solitude, the body in relation to the world, and to the condition of being social are the main subjects of Ymane Chabi-Gara’s paintings.
 They represent individuals, alone or in small groups, in universes and situations that mirror their interiority.
 Domestic spaces and industrial wastelands serve as a support for the narrative, guided by formal and colored impressions.
 At first, a very detailed drawing determines the structure of the composition.
 Then the experience of painting for its own sake, opens sensitive and pictorial possibilities.
-The body, always at the center of her preoccupations, serves as a point of convergence towards which all experience tends and finds meaning.
-The body of others but also, recently, her own body.
-This staging of herself touches both the singularity of the intimate and the solitude as an archaic and universal feeling.

 KOENJI (BUSTE BLANC), 2022